Fr Ernest Chau, BATh ACTh (Moore), MA (Macquarie), CertTh (Oxford), BSc (Hons, Durham)

 He was also Bishop of Ballarat.

-Bp Michael is married to Bennita, a nurse, and has three children.
+Bp Michael was married to the late Bennita, a nurse, with whom he has grown three children.
 He lives in Linton, west of Ballarat in Victoria.
-He and Bennita are foster carers and Bp Michael is a volunteer fire fighter with the CFA.
+Bp Michael is a volunteer fire fighter with the CFA.

 His interests are biblical languages, studying the Church’s use of the Bible, reading the story of the growth and development of the Bible, communicating the Bible to lay people and developing Christian resources for remote and rural communities and opening the Bible up and making it accessible for those who are searching for what it has to offer.